 Marcello Estevão is the Senior Advisor to the World Bank Group’s Equitable Growth, Finance and Institutions (EFI) and is responsible for leading work on macroeconomic and fiscal issues.

-In this position, Mr. Estevão leads a large team of country economists, macroeconomists, and fiscal policy, debt, and macro-modeling experts.
-He is responsible for overseeing the delivery of the global analytical work on macroeconomics, fiscal policy, and debt policy; for coordinating the strategic direction of MTI and implementing it; for helping to shape and oversee MTI’s country/regional programs; and for mobilizing staff to work more effectively across Equitable Growth, Finance and Institutions (EFI) and other Global Practices.
+In his previous position as Global Director to the World Bank Group's Macroeconomics, Trade and Investment (MTI), Mr. Estevão led a large team of country economists, macroeconomists, and fiscal policy, debt, climate, and macro-modeling experts.
+He was responsible for overseeing the delivery of the global analytical work on macroeconomics, fiscal policy, and debt policy; for coordinating the strategic direction of MTI and implementing it; for helping to shape and oversee MTI’s country/regional programs; and for mobilizing staff to work more effectively across Equitable Growth, Finance and Institutions (EFI) and other Global Practices.

-Mr. Estevão is Brazilian, holds a PhD in Economics from MIT, Cambridge, MA, and has published extensively in refereed journals, books, policy reports, and the print media.
+Mr. Estevão holds a PhD in Economics from MIT, Cambridge, MA, and has published extensively in refereed journals, books, policy reports, and the print media.